CAxMan/docs-and-training/workflow_creation/utilities_dfki.md

 Some of the services presented below return a parameter "status_base64".
 Usually, this output does not need to be connected to the remaining workflow as it merely appears for technical reasons.
 The input "sessionToken" has to be connected to the respective workflow input and is mandatory.
-The input "serviceID" is also mandatory but will automatically provided by the execution engine, therefore it does not need to be connected.
+The input "serviceID" is also mandatory but will automatically be provided by the execution engine, therefore it does not need to be connected.

 ---